lwjglgamedev/zvk/bookcontents/chapter-08/chapter-08.md

 };
 ```

 We define thee binding structure, in terms of types and binding points though descriptor set layout.
-We start by
+We start by defining the binding point
-defining the binding point (given a descriptor set, each of the descriptors will be assigned to a unique binding number).
+(given a descriptor set, each of the descriptors will be assigned to a unique binding number).
+This is done by filling up a
-This is done by filling up a `DescriptorSetLayoutCreateInfo` struct.The `binding` parameter shall match the one used in the
+`DescriptorSetLayoutCreateInfo` struct.
+The `binding` parameter shall match the one used in the shader for this specific descriptor.
+In
-shader for this specific descriptor.
-In addition to that, we specify the descriptor type and the shader stage where it will
+addition to that, we specify the descriptor type and the shader stage where it will be used.
+That information is used to call the
-be used.
-That information is used to call the  in the `createDescriptorSetLayout` function.
-The struct is completed by the
-classical `cleanup` function.
+`createDescriptorSetLayout` function.
+The struct is completed by the classical `cleanup` function.

 Prior to getting deep dive with descriptor sets, let's review texture samplers.
-Images are not usually accessed directly when used
+Images are not usually accessed directly when used as
-as textures.
-When we access a texture, we usually want to apply some type of filters, we may have mip levels and maybe specify
+textures.
+When we access a texture, we usually want to apply some type of filters, we may have mip levels and maybe specify some repetition
-some repetition patterns.
+patterns.
 All that is handled through a sampler.
-We have already created images and image views, but in order to access
+We have already created images and image views, but in order to access them in shaders we
-them in shaders we will need texture samplers.
-Therefore we will create a new struct named `TextureSampler` (it will be included
-in the `vkTexture.zig` file):
+will need texture samplers.
+Therefore we will create a new struct named `TextureSampler` (it will be included in the `vkTexture.zig` file):

 ```zig
 pub const VkTextSamplerInfo = struct {